metaborg/spoofax-releng/README.md

 ## Requirements

 Building anything requires Git 1.8.2 or higher, the Java Development Kit (JDK) 7 or higher, Maven 3.2 or higher, and wget.
-Building is only supported on the OSX platform at this moment.

 **Git.** Git is required to check out the source code from our GitHub repositories.
 Instructions on how to install Git for your platform can be found here: <http://git-scm.com/downloads>.
 If you run OSX and have [Homebrew](http://brew.sh/) installed, you can install Git by executing `brew install git`.
 Be sure that your Git version is 1.8.2 or higher, which you can confirm by executing `git version` on the command line.